 Influences from Hollywood (USA) and Nollywood (Nigeria) shaped Ghanaian cinema further.
 But rather than building from these strong cinematic heavyweights, I have often felt Ghanaian cinema during the 90s emulated them poorly instead of finding their own voice.

-What didn’t help was that investment in these films was never on a par to that of US and Nigeria and often lacked strong government back.
+What didn’t help was that investment in these films was never on a par to that of US and Nigeria and often lacked strong government backing.
 As a result, production was often poor with shaky filming, poor plot lines and cheesy acting.

 Although both sorts of films have a growing fan base, their popularity tends to stay within Ghana or the Ghanaian diaspora.
-I see platforms such as Film Africa as a chance for films made in one country in other African countries and outside the continent.
+I see platforms such as Film Africa as a chance for films made in one country to be seen in other African countries and outside the continent.
 Wouldn’t it be great if a film from Malawi had a growing following in Ghana or vice versa?

 Filmmaker Tetteh Abbeyquaye of Trumpet Africa, believes the challenge is multifaceted.
 It includes making film distribution more effective, improving the pay that film producers get and boosting the digital infrastructure in Ghana so that more people can watch online.
 In Nigeria, iROKOtv exists and is a way for film lovers to access Nigerian and Ghanaian films and TV series.
 And similarly, the democratisation of the internet has helped a new wave of filmmakers, such as ‘An African City’ creators Nicole Amarteifio and Maame Adjei, to have a voice and grow their following.
 But regular access to that infrastructure is paramount for these smaller industries to grow, said Abbeyquaye.